ingur/magneto/README.md

 ## Features
 * instantly stream magnet links / torrent files using any videoplayer that supports network streams
+* supports batch torrents
 * includes a dashboard page to easily track / control your torrents
 * customizable settings using a `config.json`
+* supports fallback torrent applications for other torrents
-* works as a server
+* works as a server/daemon
 * more stuff

 > Note: this is still a WIP, and a rework will come eventually.
 The app is still usable, but might not work perfectly for everyone yet.